 Hello and welcome to Year 5.
-We are hardworking, enthusiastic, honest and respectful group of individuals with a passion for learning new things.
+Mr Lopez, Miss Dennis and Mrs Kendall wish all the pupils a warm welcome for the 2018-2019 year ahead.
 In Year 5 we have high standards and expect all children to give 100% at all times.

 Ability is what you are capable of doing.

 Attitude determines how well you do it.

 In English we will be reading a variety of books, which link to our topic ‘Behind enemy lines.
 These include:

 - Frightfull first world war by Horrible Histories

 - Blitzed Brits by Horrible Histories

 In Mathematics we will be focusing on: